popey/popey.com-blog/content/post/2020/12/snap-tips.md

 ### Hold updates

-This command prevents `snapd` from updating the system until the date and time specified.
-This example pushes back updates by 30 minutes.
+This command prevents `snapd` from checking the Snap Store for any updates to the system until the date and time specified.
+This example effectively pushes back all updates by 30 minutes.
 It doesn't print any output on success, so use the `sudo snap get system refresh.hold` command or `snap refresh --time` to see what the result was.

 `$ sudo snap set system refresh.hold=$(date --iso-8601=seconds -d "30 minutes")`